ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter05.md

 [^1]: NO = Normal open
 [^2]: NC = Normal closed

-It is possible with the description to draft a operation scheme for the control module with the name FB_PE_StartStop
+It is possible with the description to draft an operation scheme for the control module with the name FB_PE_StartStop

 ![Operationscheme FB_PE_StarStop ](../Ad06/Images/OperationschemeFB_PE_StartStop.jpg)